Key features of the BeSafe iZi Flex Fix high-back booster

 Design details: Integrated carry handle, integrated side impact protection, additional SIP bumper, diagonal seat belt cushion, clip to help position lap belt.
 Adjustable headrest, slimline design, with detachable side protection to make more room in car

-The BeSafe iZi Flex Fix is a new high-backed booster seat for kids between 100 and 150cm, or 15-36kg (4 to 12 years), and according to the brand is the first in its class to have been tested to the new regulation standards.
+The BeSafe iZi Flex Fix is a new high-backed booster seat for kids between 100-150cm, or 15-36kg (4 to 12 years), and according to the brand is the first in this Group 2/3 class to have been tested to the new i-Size regulation standards.

 It is the first forward-facing seat we tried when our 5-year-old grew out of her extended rear-facing Axkid (she is very tall for her age, otherwise we would have kept her in that even longer), so we were a bit nervous testing it – it felt strange strapping her in with the seat belt for the first time, albeit within the guides of a car seat.